Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Numerical Predictions

 The three parameters $m_q$, $\sigma$ and $\lambda_g$ are directly fixed by the well-known experimental values of the $\pi$ meson mass $m_{\pi}=139.6\MeV$ and the $\pi$ meson decay constant $f_{\pi}=92.4\MeV$ as well as the $\rho$ meson mass $m_{\rho}=775.5\MeV$.
 The energy scale parameters $\mu_g$ and $\mu_c$ are determined by taking a global fitting of the slopes for the resonance vector and pseudoscalar mesons.
 The pion decay constant is given by the axial-vector equation of motion with the pole in the propagator set to zero as showed in \cite{hard wall}.

-$A(0,z)$ is the axial-vector bulk to boundary propagator which satisfies the boundary conditions $A(0,0)=1$ and $\partial_zA(0,z\rightarrow\infty)=0$.
+$A(0,z)$ is the axial-vector bulk-to-boundary propagator which satisfies the boundary conditions $A(0,0)=1$ and $\partial_zA(0,z\rightarrow\infty)=0$.
 The values of four fitting parameters are presented in the Table \ref{Table:parameter}, it shows that the three scales are at the range $300\sim 500$ MeV which is around the QCD scale $\Lambda_{QCD}$.